Wright0/PDA-static-dynamic-testing/testing_task_1.md

   def checkforAce(card)
     # There is no consistency in method naming.
 The above looks like it is trying to be camel case, but the "f" in "for" should be capital then.
 I also wonder if this is the best name for this method.
 Could be something like "isAce" (if we're going camel case) because we're getting back a true or false.
 Since this is ruby, could also be "isAce?".
-    # Also, because this is being run on a specific instance of a card, I feel that there shouldn't be any parameters given.
-It means that below, we wouldn't need to write "card.value" but rather just "value".
     if card.value = 1
       # Should be ==, not =.
 We're comparing, not assigning.
       return true